ResearchComputing/Documentation/docs/cloud/aws/billing/viewbilling.md

 ## How to Check your Bill in CloudCheckr

 1. When you log into the CloudCheckr as instructed in the above section.
 It will directly navigate to CloudCheckr Portal after you select your Account.
-2. Towards your left, there is panel with Home, Favorites and cost. <br>
+2. Towards your left, there is panel with Home, Favorites and Cost. <br>
    <br>![](images/cost.png) <br><br>
 3. Go to Cost.
 4. Click on the AWS Billing. <br>